briarsweetbriar/rubber_stamp/README.md

 Version Callbacks
 -----------------

-Aside from setting internal metadata, ControlledVersioning does nothing when a version is declined--or when an initial version is accepted.
+Aside from setting internal metadata, RubberStamp does nothing when a version is declined--or when an initial version is accepted.
 The only time it does something is when a revision is accepted, at which point it updates the versionable.

 Most likely, you'll want extra handling in these situations.
-Perhaps you want to award a user reputation points for submitting an acceptable resource.
+Perhaps you want to award user reputation points for submitting an acceptable resource.
 Perhaps you want a resource to be hidden until it has been accepted.
 Perhaps you want to destroy resources that are declined.
-You can do all of these things with version callbacks, which function a lot like Rails's baked-in callbacks.
+You can do all of these things by passing a block to `accept`, `decline`, `new_with_version`, or `create_with_version`.
+This block will receive the version in question as its sole parameter.

-There are three callbacks in total:

-    after_creating_a_version
-    after_accepting_a_version
-    after_declining_a_version

-You can pass specific methods to them, as with (standard Rails callbacks)[http://edgeguides.rubyonrails.org/active_record_callbacks.html]:

-    after_creating_a_version :notify_admin_of_pending_version
-    after_accepting_a_version :reward_reputation_points
-    after_declining_a_version :deduct_repution_points

-If you want a callback to trigger only after something happens to the initial version, you can specify it with the `only: :initial` hash.
-On the other hand, if you only want to trigger the callback for revisions, you can do so with `only: :revision`:

-    after_acceping_a_version :mark_as_public, only: :initial
-    after_declining_a_version :temporarily_lock_edits, only: :revision
+For instance:

+    @resource.accept { |version| version.versionable.make_visible }

+Or:

+    @resource.decline do |version|
+      version.user.lose_points
+      version.versionable.destroy
+    end

 Issues
 ------

-ControlledVersioning is still very young, and both its functionality and its documentation are bound to be lacking.
+RubberStamp is still very young, and both its functionality and its documentation are bound to be lacking.
 If you're having trouble with something, feel free to open an issue.

 Contributing
 ------------